 May 21, 2020 - The U.S. CDC announced many parts of Central and South America, Mexico, and the Caribbean have continued to report dengue fever cases.

 September 2, 2019 - Travel vaccination recommendations and infection risk in HIV-positive travelers.
 The immune responses to several vaccines are reduced in HIV-positive people.
-In the case of vaccines for hepatitis A, hepatitis B, influenza, pneumococcus, meningococcus, and yellow fever there is a good body of data in the literature showing reduced immune responsiveness and also to help guide appropriate vaccination strategies.
-For other vaccines like Japanese encephalitis, rabies, typhoid fever, polio and cholera the data are not as robust; however, it is still possible to gain some understanding of the reduced responses seen with these vaccines.
+In vaccines for hepatitis A, hepatitis B, influenza, pneumococcus, meningococcus, and yellow fever, there is a good body of data in the literature showing reduced immune responsiveness and help guide appropriate vaccination strategies.
+For other vaccines like Japanese encephalitis, rabies, typhoid fever, polio, and cholera, the data are not as robust; however, it is still possible to understand the reduced responses seen with these vaccines.

 Travel Vaccine Overview